-With the exception of Montana, all states have adopted the at-will doctrine.
-Some states, although they have adopted the at-will doctrine, require employers to provide employees notice before changing wages, benefits, and/or other terms and conditions of employment.
-See State Wage Payment Laws.
+Although some states have adopted the at-will doctrine, they still require employers to provide employees notice before changing wages, benefits, and/or other employment agreements and conditions of employment.

-These laws protect employees from adverse employment actions, up to an including termination, based on many various factors, which can vary from state to state.
-These factors include, but are not limited to:
+These laws protect employees from adverse employment actions, including termination, based on many various factors.
+These factors can vary from state to state.

 - National origin